aubreymoore/InsectWingbeat/README.md

 Figure 2.
 Spectrogram of 2.wav.

 ![](3.png)
 Figure 3.
 Spectrogram of 3.wav.
+These signals are probably caused by parts of a small cloud moving over the sun.

 ![](4.png)
 Figure 4.
 Spectrogram of 4.wav.